The Voice of the Heart: the working of Mervyn Peake’s imagination

 Winnington plumbs the depths in Peake’s writing, and it would be fair to say that some of these depths once looked like fairly shallow pools.
 They can’t be regarded as such any more.
 Those who read or write on Peake or his works – or, more generally, on voice, evil, technology, or art versus religion in 20th century literature – must take into account what has finally been exposed.
 By cross-stitching commentary, weaving drawings and writing together, Winnington, using plain, unencumbered prose, shows how Peake explored certain themes with the hunger and ache of an obsessive.

-Rob Maslen (senior lecturer in English literature at the University of Glasgow), who has prepared Peake’s Collected Poems for publication by Carcanet in 2008, reviewed VoH at length in Peake Studies (10:iii for October 2007).
+Rob Maslen (senior lecturer in English literature at the University of Glasgow), who edited the Collected Poems of Mervyn Peake, reviewed VoH at length in Peake Studies (10:iii for October 2007).
 For him, the book

 demonstrate[s] beyond all doubt … that Peake was a deeply committed artist, a serious thinker and a meticulous craftsman whose texts and pictures richly reward close scrutiny.
 [It] also shows that Peake’s work is best understood as a whole, since his visual art and his writing spring from the same imaginative processes.
 These processes Winnington investigates with the kind of inspiring thoroughness lavished on Coleridge by Jonathan Livingston Lowes in The Road to Xanadu.